sabiodun2000/webserver/README.md

 # webserver
-This contains the code and configuration of a static web site
+This contains cookbook of a static website